In This Article

 - Turns out to be a little expensive

 If you are someone who loves a sleek, minimal look at home, then your best choice is a built-in wardrobe.
 Fitted perfectly from floor to ceiling, these wardrobes are perfect for compact rooms.
 You can also enjoy maximum storage within the limited space with built-in or fitted wardrobes.
-Utilise corners with L-shaped built-in wardrobes.
+Utilise corners with L-shaped wardrobe designs and prioritise the built-in ones.

 - The size is made to measure and can be fitted in the tiniest of spaces